shadmsft/boot-camp-waf-opex/README.md

       * Operator: =
       * Dimension Values: All Values
       * Operator: Greater than
-      *  Metric threshold to trigger scale action: 20  (Set this value below the CpuPercentage in the screen, just to trigger an autoscale.
-This is just for demonstration purposes, you should carefully evaluate what the actual threshold should be)
+      *  Metric threshold to trigger scale action: 20  (Set this value below the CpuPercentage in the screen, just to trigger a scale out event. <b><i><u>This is just for demonstration purposes, you should carefully evaluate what the actual threshold should be</u></i></b>)
       * Duration (minutes): 5
       * Time grain (minutes): 1
       * Time grain statistic: Average